hbatagelo/impvis/README.md

 The isosurfaces are rendered using an adaptive raymarching algorithm.
 The scalar fields are rendered using direct volume rendering.
 Both are implemented as [GLSL ES 3.00]((https://www.khronos.org/registry/OpenGL/specs/es/3.0/GLSL_ES_Specification_3.00.pdf)) shaders.
 The equation names and the expressions shown in the top-left corner of the screen are rendered using [MathJax](https://www.mathjax.org/) (WebAssembly only).

 The adaptive raymarching algorithm adjusts the size of the ray's next step according to the value of the scalar field and gradient evaluated at the current step.
 The step size decreases as the ray approaches the surface, and increases as it moves away from it.
 This is similar to the _adaptive marching points_ algorithm described in [Real-Time Ray Tracing of Implicit Surfaces on the GPU](https://ieeexplore.ieee.org/document/4815235) (Singh et al. 2009).
 However, in ImpVis the step size varies gradually as the rays approach the surface, thus reducing the number of conditional branchings.
 In addition, the step size decreases as the ray approaches the limits of the bounding volume as a measure to avoid clipping artifacts.
-For details, read the inline comments in the fragment shader (`raycast.frag`).
+For details, read the inline comments in the fragment shader at `src/assets/shaders/raycast.frag`.

-## How to build
+## Building

 ImpVis can be built for the desktop (Windows, Linux, macOS) and the web (WebAssembly).